Dunkl Operators for Arbitrary Finite Groups: Example: Complex Reflection Groups

 Now we can proceed inductively to conclude that every one-dimensional subspace associated to the points on the cyclic line $\ell_{u,v}$ is contained in the subspace spanned by $\alpha$ and $\beta$. \end{proof}

-Let $E$ be the dense, open subset of $V$ consisting of all the vectors with trivial $G$-stabilizer.
+{\bf The Quantum Principal Bundle and \\ Its Cyclic Quantum Displacement} 0.2cm Let $E$ be the dense open subset of $V$ consisting of all the vectors with trivial $G$-stabilizer.
 By definition $G$ acts freely on $E$.
 Furthermore, every vector $x\in E$ is not orthogonal to any of the subspaces $ W_s $ in $\Omega$ as defined in \eqref{define-Omega}.
 As we have seen $ P = (C^\infty(E), \cal{F}(G), F) $ is then a QPB, where $ F $ is the pull-back of the right action of $ G $ on $ E. $ Let $ \Omega(P) $ be the associated hodc which was constructed as in \cite{DS} and reviewed in Subsection~\ref{QPB} and Appendix~B.

 Let us use the same symbol $\xi_W$ for the corresponding restricted differential, complex $1$-form on $E$.
 Notice that $\xi_W$ when restricted to $E$ has no singularities.
 In other words $\xi_W$ is a smooth (that is, $ C^\infty $) section, defined on all of $E$, of the complexified cotangent bundle $ T^*(E) \otimes \mathbb{C} $.
-In accordance with the above comments, $\xi_W$ is identified as a horizontal $1$-form in $\Omega(P)$, namely $ \xi_W \in \hor^1 (P)$.
+In accordance with the above comments $\xi_W$ is identified as a horizontal $1$-form in $\Omega(P)$, namely $ \xi_W \in \hor^1 (P)$.
 Let us define $\lambda\colon\S\rightarrow\hor^1(P)$ as